-The Rouse Brothers were hard drinking fiddle demons who lived in the Everglades amongst the outlaws and wetlanders, shack shakers, and juke jointers.
-They were party lifers, and money spenders.
+The Rouse Brothers were American kings of country violin who lived in the Everglades amongst the natives and the gladesfolk; the outlaws and the wetlanders; the shack shakers and the juke jointers.
+They were hard drinkers, and party lifers.
 And chart topping songwriters.

-Their toil produced “One of the top 10 country songs of the century” according to ASCAP, the American Society of Composers, Authors and Publishers, and they are included in the Smithsonian Museum’s music library.
+Their toil produced “One of the top 10 country songs of the century” according to ASCAP (the American Society of Composers, Authors and Publishers), and they are featured in the Smithsonian Museum’s music library.

-The song is a frenetic archetype of bluegrass virtuosity; a fast and furious sonic rendition of the great train ride south on the Florida East Coast railway built by Flagler and the black Americans and Bahamians who set their forces of construction into making Miami the bold metropolis it is today.
+The song is a frenetic archetype of bluegrass virtuosity; a fast and furious anthropomorphized rendition of the great train ride south on the Florida East Coast railway invented by Standard Oil’s own Henry Flagler; and built by a corps of Florida trailblazers: mostly Bahamians; but also Jamaicans, Cubans, Polish, Irish, Georgians, Carolinians, New Yorkers, Chinese, and other workers who set their forces of construction into making Miami the bold metropolis it is today.

 They even brought him new generations of Rouse to record.
-In a 2013 interview, Stone remembered, “Elaine Gay, she was a daughter of one of the Rouse brothers, about 11 or 13 years old, real country, real country folk, and I recorded her.
-They brought her to me dirty, bare feet, and I took her home and bathed her, well I didn’t, but I had her bathed, anyway, she had a great little country sound.
+In a 2013 interview, Stone remembered, “Elaine Gay, she was a daughter of one of the Rouse brothers, about 11 or 13 years old, real country, real country folk…and I recorded her.
+They brought her to me dirty, bare feet, and she had a great little country sound.
 She had a great little country sound.
 I sent her up to King Records, but she never broke through.”

-Some of the songs were pressed up on 78rpm shellac and introduced to distribution.
+Some of Stone’s Rouse Brothers songs were pressed up on 78rpm shellac and introduced to distribution.
 Others never left the confines of the magnetic Scotch recording tape that houses their ever wailing souls even today.

 February 24, 7:00pm.
 Gramps, 176 NW 24th St, Miami, Florida 33127

 Discover Miami’s musical roots with classic analog recordings by the legendary Henry Stone in the 1950s.
-Digitized from original tapes by City of Progress Studio with a Knight Foundation grant, these recordings showcase Miami’s dynamic music history and include rock and roll, bluegrass, soul, and country western artists and songs.
+Digitized from original tapes, these recordings showcase Miami’s dynamic music history and include rock and roll, bluegrass, soul, and country western artists and songs.

 Free to the Public